Jørn Hurum

 Jørn Harald Hurum (born November 4, 1967) is a Norwegian paleontologist and popularizer of science.
-He is a vertebrate paleontologist and holds an Associate Professor position at the Natural History Museum of the University of Oslo.
+He is a vertebrate paleontologist and holds an associate professor position at the Natural History Museum of the University of Oslo.
 He has studied dinosaurs, primitive mammals and plesiosaurs.

 Media

 Hurum is known as a popularizer of science with a high media profile.
 He is the author of the book Menneskets utvikling ("The Evolution of Man") and the host of the segment Jørns hjørne ("Jørn's Corner") on the popular-science program "Newton" on Norwegian television.
 He also co-hosts the radio program Hurum og Ødegaard ("Hurum and Ødegaard") with astrophysicist Knut Jørgen Røed Ødegaard on Norwegian radio.
 In 2001, Hurum was awarded Oslo University's "Formidlingspris," an award for the popularization of science, which he shared with Hans Arne Nakrem and Geir Søli.
 He was awarded the prize again in 2009 for his work publicizing "Ida", the Darwinius find.

+Hurum appears in the documentary The Colour of Ink, discussing pigment that he recovered from the ink sac of a 95-million-year-old fossilized octopus, which was then used by paleo artist Esther van Hulsen to produce an illustration of the octopus.